Dialsyp/ai-review/README.md

 Unlike ESLint rules that check syntax and style, `ai-review` uses a local LLM to understand the *intent* of your code and surface real issues: missing edge cases, misleading names, incomplete error handling, security smells, and what's genuinely well done.

+⚠️ For now, all analysis runs locally using Ollama models.
+In future versions, `ai-review` will support optional cloud/API routing to hosted models (OpenAI, Mistral API, etc.) for faster and more scalable analysis.

 ```
 📄 src/auth/login.js — 4 functions